dataquestio/caravan/README.md

 The code provide here is the correct answer code.
 This will be used to answer check the student, and to generate dynamic hints when students get the answer incorrect.

 #### Checking variables
-To check variables between the answer code and student code list them, common seperated on the attribue `check-vars=""` like `check-vars="x, count"`.
+To check variables between the answer code and student code list them, comma separated on the attribue `check-vars=""` like `check-vars="x, count"`.
 Make sure that these variables are defined in the initial code, display code, or answer code.
 This will check the variable values in the answer code against the variable values in the student code.

 #### Checking output
 To check the output of a student's code, add the attribute `check-stdout`.
 If you do not want to check the stdout remove the attribute.
 This will match the output of the answer code with the output of the student code, and see if there are differences.